 Compare the notice to your tax return and supporting documents.
 Many IRS notices are triggered by discrepancies between what you reported and what third parties reported to the IRS.

-If the issue involves missing filings, resolving unfiled tax returns may be necessary before the matter can be addressed.
+If your issue involves missing filings, resolving unfiled tax returns may be necessary before the matter can be addressed.

 Determining Whether the IRS Is Correct